MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deploy-unpackaged-apps.md

 ## Overview

-Non-MSIX-packaged app developers are responsible for deploying required Windows App SDK runtime packages to their end users.
+Developers of packaged with external location and unpackaged apps are responsible for deploying required Windows App SDK runtime packages to their end users.
 This can be done either by running the installer or by installing the MSIX packages directly.
 These options are described in more detail in the [Deploy Windows App SDK runtime](#deploy-windows-app-sdk-runtime) section below.

-Non-MSIX-packaged apps also have extra runtime requirements.
+Packaged with external location and unpackaged apps also have extra runtime requirements.
 You must initialize access to the Windows App SDK runtime using the Bootstrapper API.
 In addition, the Dynamic Dependencies API can be used if your app makes use of other framework packages aside from the Windows App SDK.
 These requirements are described in more detail in the [Runtime requirements for apps packaged with external location or unpackaged](#runtime-requirements-for-apps-packaged-with-external-location-or-unpackaged) section below.

 ## Prerequisites